milador/RaspberryPi-Joystick/PSGamepad/README.md

   9. Connect the (USB C Male) port of the (USB C Male to USB A Female) cable to your PS4.

-  10. Press and hold the Mode button on Mayflash Magic Pro to enter the NS.
+  10. Press and hold the Mode button on Mayflash Magic Pro to select PS4 mode.
 The LED should turn Blue for PS4.